Francommit/win10_emulation_station/README.md

 - If you are using Xbox controllers and having trouble setting the guide button as hotkey, locate the file (%UserProfile%\\.emulationstation\es_input.cfg and change the line for hotkeyenable to ```<input id="5" name="hotkeyenable" type="button" value="10" />```
 - If you are unable to run script from context menu (right mouse button), revert default "Open with" to Notepad

-Optional Features
+Optional Features and Tips
 ------
+- If you prefer to run your scripts using context menu (right mouse button) but lacks the abilitiy to run they on an admin session, you can just double-click "powershell_run-as-admin.reg" file and accept the registry modification.
+It creates a new entry on the menu to do that easily.
 - If you use OneDrive to store your ROMs and saves, you can run the script onedrive.ps1 or you can modifify it to any other specific folder.
 Further instructions in comments
-- If you changed for a theme with videos and already have those files but needs to include references on gamelist, you can copy the script gamelist_manager.xml to each ROM folder and execute.
-It will include video and marquee TAGs for each game based on its name.
-Cool theme which contains that: [es-theme-crt](https://github.com/PRElias/es-theme-crt)
+- Some new themes shows videos: [es-theme-crt](https://github.com/PRElias/es-theme-crt)
+- Script for easy scraping included.
+Just run and it will backup your gamefile.xml for each ROM folder and produce a new one with data from scrap services (if you have modified your ROM folder, please check before run)

 Special Thanks
 ------